 - A frequent topic is College policies that are under review or under development.
 The College consults with the Board on policy drafts, work that the Board takes very seriously because of the potential impact on our working conditions.
 We provide feedback in the spirit of partnership and collegiality to help the College develop sound policies.
 Our input has often contributed to significant policy improvements.

 - Issues that members bring forward to the Board are discussed; they may be single items or require ongoing discussions.
-For 2020-21, the Board has included ‘Justice, Equity, Diversity, and Inclusion in the LFA’ as a weekly discussion/planning item.
+For 2020-21, the Board has included ‘Justice, Equity, Diversity, and Inclusion in the LFA’ as an ongoing discussion/planning item.
 This was informed by developments in other unions and in the wider world such as Black Lives Matter and the TRC’s Calls to Action, but the catalyst was a thoughtful and timely request from some of our members that we examine the LFA itself, its policy, processes and operations.

 - From time to time the Board meets with members of the Senior Leadership Team and College administrators, both on request from the College and by invitation from the Board, in order to foster open dialogue and good labour relations.
 We take a respectful, problem-solving, constructive and collegial approach to working with College administration.